Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Introduction

 The paper is organized as follows.
-Section 2 introduces the definition of OCV, SOC and SOH used in the paper.
+Section 2 introduces the definitions of OCV, SOC, and SOH used in the paper.
 Section 3 presents the details of our SOC and SOH estimation method.
 Section 4 provides the theoretical basis of our method.
-Section 5 presents the major experimental results and the comparison of our method against UKF.
-Finally, in Section 6, we discuss the conclusion drawn from the study.
+Section 5 presents the experimental results and compares our method against UKF.
+A detailed analysis of the estimation error is also given in Section 5.
+Finally, in Section 6, we discuss the conclusions drawn from this study.